yegor256/blog/_drafts/empty.md

 tags: design
 description:
-  Empty line inside your method body is an indicator of a lack of cohesion in its design
+  Empty line inside your method body is an indicator of a lack of cohesion in its design and a good motivator for immediate refactoring
 keywords:
   - empty line in method body
   - empty line is evil